mortonprod/altmakes-website/content/_index.md

   time it is simply because the pattern called to me and just needed to be made.
   I try to make one offs to make every creation unique but occasionally I will bulk make certain items for seasonal events.
-If you're looking to buy one of my pre- made items please have a look through my Etsy shop. "
+If you're looking to buy one of my pre- made items please have a look through my Etsy shop to see what is currently on offer.. "
 servicesTitle1: Custom Made
 servicesDescription1: Here is some example text.
 servicesTitle2: Patterns
-servicesDescription2: "After following various patterns over the years I occasionally found myself altering some of them to better suit my needs or equipment, or looking for the right design and not being able to find them.
-  Some of my slightly altered patterns I will write up in blog posts on the website, while the patterns made from scratch can be found on my Etsy shop. "
+servicesDescription2: After following various patterns over the years and either occasionally altering them to suit my needs or not being able to find exactly what I was after, I started to create my own patterns.
+Links or credits to all the patterns I have followed from others are detailed in the individual pages below, and all of my own patterns are available to buy on my Etsy shop.
 servicesTitle3: Tutorials
 servicesDescription3: Here is some example text.
 etsyLink: https://www.etsy.com